codeypas/portfolio-final/README.md

 This is my **personal portfolio website** built to showcase my skills, projects, blogs, and study materials.
 The site is designed with **simplicity, uniqueness, and interactivity** in mind using modern web technologies.

-I will share here my **blogs, projects, and notes** to help students in need — including **placement prep, DSA, and development resources**.
+I will share here my **blogs, projects, and notes** to help students in need, including **placement prep, DSA, and development resources**.

 ****Let’s connect, learn, and grow together!** **